 The Royal Bengal Tiger walks through the forest in Ranthambore National Park, India.
-The predator’s mouth is hanging open slightly.
+The predator’s mouth is open slightly, as well as his eyes are locked on the photographer.
 Furthermore, you can observe its large canines and get a peak of its pink tongue.
 As the Tiger passed the tree on the right, it steps over a fallen branch lying on the floor.

 Bengal Tigers possess enormous canines out of every living cat.
 They can eat up to 40 kilograms / 88 pounds of meat in a single meal.
 However, they usually eat less than that.
 Generally, the rare animal hunts medium-large prey.
 Their primary diet being guar, water buffalo, chital, deer, and wild boars.
-On occasion, they will also consume small prey such as porcupine and rabbits.
+Occasionally, they will also consume small prey such as porcupines and rabbits.

 When attacking, they will stalk silently behind the wild animal and strike with a final blow using its retractable claws or bite to the neck.
 They proceed to drag the animal several meters to find a safe place to consume it.
 Amazingly, they can even transport their kill through water if need be.